gbermudez2/gbermudez2.github.io/writeups/danabot.md

 - MITRE ATT&CK Tactics: Execution, Command and Control

 ## Procedure
-1. The scenario involves a .pcap file containing network traffic from the DanaBot malware.
-Wireshark will be a useful tool for analyzing the traffic here!
+1. This scenario involves a .pcap file containing network traffic from the DanaBot malware.
+Wireshark will be a useful tool for analyzing the traffic here, so let's see what we can discover here!

    ![image](https://github.com/user-attachments/assets/7b10c331-72bf-41de-acf8-5dee67599cc1)